Neveix/voxelcore-rideable-api/docs/en/tutorial.md

 Let's verify everything works before adding more features.

 1. Launch VoxelCore with your content pack loaded.
-2. Open the console by pressing the "`" (backtick) key.
+2. Open the console by pressing the "`" key.
 3. Type `entity.spawn rideable_tutorial:vehicle ~ ~ ~`

 This should spawn an invisible 1x1x1 cube entity (it has no model yet, but it exists).